-1961 might have been a year lost in history, and might probably not hold all that much of significance in everyone’s life today.
-Though, we’ve just come across a reddish amber bottle of spirits hailing from that very year that carries along a significant price tag too!
-After having spent the better half of a century in casks made of mizunara, this Yamakazi single malt whiskey is now up for sale and will be released on the 13th of December.
-Costing about $12,970 a bottle, (with the price tag showing ¥1 million), this 700 milliliter bottle of a 50 year old whiskey is now Japan’s most-expensive single malt whiskey and the maker, Suntory, has 150 bottles on offer.
+1961 might have been a year lost in history and might probably not hold all that much significance in everyone’s life today.
+Though, we’ve just come across a reddish amber bottle of spirits hailing from that very year that carries along with a significant price tag too!
+After spending the better half of a century in casks made of mizunara, this Yamakazi single malt whiskey is now up for sale and will be released on the 13th of December.
+Costing about $12,970 a bottle (with the price tag showing ¥1 million), this 700-milliliter bottle of a 50-year-old whiskey is now Japan’s most-expensive single malt whiskey, and the maker, Suntory, has 150 bottles on offer.

-And if you do end up without one of these, with the bottles having a tendency to fly off shelves quickly, you could probably purchase a couple of the Yamakazi 10 Year Old bottles instead, store them in your basement, and present them to your future generations!
+And if you do end up without one of these, with the bottles having tendency to fly off shelves quickly, you could probably purchase a couple of the Yamakazi 10-Year-Old bottles instead, store them in your basement, and present them; to your future generations!